ebabel-eu/eritrean-editor/README.md

 # eritrean-editor
-Editor to write in Eritrean within a web browser.
+Javascript editor to write in Eritrean within a web browser.

+## Github hosted website
+You can view the website of this repository on http://ebabel-eu.github.io/eritrean-editor/